colejarczyk/doc/api/campaign_category.rst

 | _locale                             | query          | *(optional)* Retrieves data in given locale        |
 +-------------------------------------+----------------+----------------------------------------------------+

-To see the first page of all campaigns categories use the method below:
+To see the first page of all campaigns categories, use the method below:

 Example
 ^^^^^^^